 Never let your head hang down.
 Never give up and sit down and grieve.
 Find another way.
 And don’t pray when it rains if you don’t pray when the sun shines.

-And remember that perfection is something to work towards, but is not possible.
-So do the best that you can when caring for and loving others but don’t forget you.
+Remember that perfection is something to work towards, but is not possible.
+So do the best when caring for and loving others but don’t forget you.